 PDA Profile and Demand Avoidance

 PDA traits appear in some autistic learners (PDA Society, 2023).
 These learners are highly sensitive to demands and perceived loss of control.
-Standard EBSA interventions may make things worse when they rely on pressure, rewards or fixed exposure steps.
-Teachers should reduce demand language, offer controlled choices and co-create the next small return-to-school step.
+Standard EBSA interventions can make distress worse when they rely on pressure, attendance prizes, public targets or fixed exposure steps.

-With PDA, this approach can trigger a crisis.
-Each "step" feels like an imposed demand for the learner, increasing their anxiety about control (Christie et al., 2011).
 Learners may resist and escalate behaviours.
 Teachers and parents see this as worsening anxiety and stop the plan.
 This reinforces the learner's belief that avoidance maintains autonomy (O'Nions et al., 2016).

 The key difference: PDA is not about fear of school.
 It's about anxiety triggered by perceived demand, loss of control, or felt pressure.
 A learner with PDA may happily walk into school if it's their idea, their choice, and their pace.
 But if they feel pushed, expected to comply on someone else's timeline, the anxiety spikes.